Information is current as of early 2012 unless otherwise indicated

 God and Science Do Mix

-Tom Gilson is a ministry strategist and author on staff with Campus Crusade for Christ, working in a cooperative ministry with King’s Domain in southwestern Ohio.
+Tom Gilson is the National Field Director for the Ratio Christi Student Apologetics Alliance.
 He is the monthly Worldview and You columnist at BreakPoint, and he has written articles for Discipleship Journal, Touchstone Magazine, and Salvo.
 He blogs at Thinking Christian and The Point.
 He enjoys canoeing, sailing, and taking long walks in the woods.
-His two college-aged children are still living at home with Tom and wife Sara in Lebanon, Ohio.
+His two college-aged children are live at home with Tom and wife Sara in Lebanon, Ohio.

 Chapter: Reason in a Christian Context